nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 experts.
-Part of the goal of the level system is to compartmentalize the C2M2 model so as to maintain flexibility -- especially during developmental phases -- in order to best accomodate mutual learning between DCCs and CFDE as the construction of this federated metadata system progresses.
+Part of the goal of the level system is to compartmentalize the C2M2 model so as to maintain flexibility -- especially during developmental phases -- in order to best accommodate mutual learning between DCCs and CFDE as the construction of this federated metadata system progresses.
 It is generally far more expensive and error-prone to repeatedly change a complex, over-built, inseparable, monolithic model than it is